cloudaware/compliance-policies/ce/ca/azure/storage/deny-default-network-access/description.md

 ### From Azure Console

-1. Go to Storage Accounts.
+1. Go to `Storage Accounts`.
-2. For each storage account, Click on the `Networking` blade.
+2. For each storage account, under `Security + networking`, click `Networking`.
 3. Click the `Firewalls and virtual networks` heading.
-4. Ensure that Allow access from `All networks` is not selected.
+4. Ensure that `Public network access` is not set to `Enabled from all networks`.

 ### From Azure CLI